 Electronic waste has been considered as one of the most important resources of urban mining.
-However, recovering valuable metals from the waste requires lots of efforts and time.
+However, recovering valuable metals from waste requires lots of efforts and time.

-A typical industrial process to recycle metal from waste includes high temperature burning, smelting of metal, chemical leaching, and further electrochemical treatment.
+A typical industrial process to recycle metal from waste includes high-temperature burning, smelting of metal, chemical leaching, and further electrochemical treatment.

 A drawback of this process is that it only focuses on “clean” waste like batteries and mobile phones after disassembly.
 How to recover precious metal from mixtures of all kinds of end-of-life electronic waste is unknown.